 This open day will take place at the Examination Schools (75-81 High Street, Oxford).

 All of our languages will be represented at this event, along with most of our Joint School degree subjects.

 Please note that booking is compulsory for this event.
 Due to restricted places, only one parent/guardian/teacher may accompany each student for the morning session.

 Please note that bookings will close at midnight on 10th May 2023.

 After booking, you will receive a ticket via email.
 If you do not receive your ticket within 24 hours, please check the spam folder in your email system and, if it is not there, contact us via email at firstname.lastname@example.org.

-Due to restricted places on our Open Days and the sheer volume of students wishing to attend, if after booking a place you are then unable to attend, please do cancel your place using the ‘cancel’ option(s) above, or email the relevant contact above to cancel your place for you.
+If you book a place and are then unable to attend, please do cancel your place using the ‘cancel’ option(s) above, or email the relevant contact above to cancel your place for you.